tamtakoe/node-arjs-builder/README.md

 - **inlineImgToCss** (`Boolean`/`Object`)
   Default: `true` (`baseDir: <baseUrl>, maxImageSize: Infinity, exclude: [new RegExp('^[\"\']?((http|https|\/\/)|[.\/]*' + <filesDir> +  ')')]`)
   Inline resources to css in base64.
 See [base64 config](https://github.com/Wenqer/gulp-base64).
-Also uou can use extra parameters:
+Also you can use extra parameters:
   - `excludeFilesStartWith` (`String` or `Array`) - First path segment of url
   - `excludeFilesByRegexp` (`String` or `Array`) - Filtrating regexp